tubulartreehouse/foo_parameterization/docs/api_reference.md

 radius (float): The given radius of a sphere

 #### Returns:
+none

+#### Raises:
-boolean: if the given radius is true or not
+ValueError: If the radius is not a positive number.

 #### Example:
 ```